jah2488/elm-companies/README.md

   MackeyRMS is used by many of the world’s leading investment managers to organize key investment workflows, engender trust from investors, and streamline regulatory and compliance oversight.
+* [Marvelsoft](https://marvelsoft.net/) - Hong Kong / Tuzla (BiH) -
+  Leading provider of automated trading solutions, redefining the standards of modern technology architectures for trading, by building and servicing the most powerful, open, agile technologies and architectures supporting global trading business workflows.
+We specialize in Execution Algorithms, Order Management, Market Making, Liquidity Providing, and more.
+The front-end is written in Electron with TypeScript and Elm.
 * [Smallbrooks](https://www.smallbrooks.com) -
   Copenhagen Denmark -
   Smallbrooks sell Saas crowdfunding platforms.
 Most of our user clients are